 2. Before sharing anything, make sure they feel loved and accepted as they are.

-My dad, of course, has had a lot of Mormon friends want to share the gospel with him.
+My dad, of course, has had a lot of LDS friends want to share the gospel with him.
 He shares this insight into how he feels when shared LDS messages bombard him:

 They believe it so much and they want you to believe it too.
 I know this is wrong, but it makes you kind of feel like they don’t accept you for who you are.
 They only accept you for who they want you to be.